pramodsreek/stay-at-home-network/README.md

 2. Register User

-Test: Test if the user can successfully register.
+Test Case: Test if the user can successfully register.

 Status: Pass